A638 road: Doncaster to Wakefield

 It turns due west and enters Ackworth Moor Top, meeting Barnsley Road (A628) at a roundabout next to the Beverley Arms.
-As Wakefield Road it passes the Boot and Show and All Saints' church, there is a right turn, it passes the TOTAL Ackworth Service Station and the Angel Inn, it crosses the former Brackenhill Light Railway and passes through Brackenhill.
+As Wakefield Road it passes the Boot and Shoe and All Saints' church, there is a right turn, it passes the Total Ackworth Service Station and the Angel Inn, it crosses the former Brackenhill Light Railway and passes through Brackenhill.
 As Doncaster Road it meets the B6428 (for Featherstone to the north) at a roundabout at Hessle and Hill Top, and passes through Wragby, passing the Spread Eagle.
 At Huntwick with Foulby and Nostell it meets Garmill Lane (B6273) to the right, with a left turn for Nostell Priory.
 It passes through Nostell Park and across Upper Lake.
 It passes through Foulby, birthplace of John Harrison, of longitude fame.

 It crosses Windmill Hill, with a right turn for Sharlston.
 There is a left turn for Crofton and it meets Pontefract Road (B6378) at crossroads next to the Crown Carveries Cock & Crown.
 It meets Weeland Road from the right – the western end of the A645 at the Q8 Oakdale Garage, then the B6378 from the left.
-It crosses the Pontefract Line, then passes the Total S.A. (former Shell) Redbeck Services, next to the former Walton Colliery.
+It crosses the Pontefract Line, then passes the Shell Redbeck Services, next to the former Walton Colliery.
 It crosses a railway line, and at Warmfield cum Heath it meets Black Road (A655) from the right.
 Entering the town of Wakefield as Doncaster Road, it passes under a large railway bridge.
 There is a left turn for Agbrigg Road (B6389).
 It passes through Fall Ings, passing the BP Wakefield Service Station, crosses the Fall Ings Cut of the Calder and Hebble Navigation, and meets Barnsley Road (A61) from the south.
 It crosses the River Calder near the Chantry Chapel of St Mary the Virgin, Wakefield, and the A61 leaves to the north as Kirkgate and as the dual-carriageway Ings Road the A638 passes under a railway, carrying the Hallam Line and Huddersfield Line, then passes retail parks and meets Denby Dale Road (A636) at a roundabout next to the Royal Mail sorting office.
 It passes under the ECML, meets another section of the A636 from the south near the Cathedral Retail Park and splits into two one-way sections around Albion Mills Retail Park, partly as Quebec Street.
 It continues to the west near the Westgate Retail Park, concurrent with the A642, as Westgate End becoming single-carriageway.
 At Westgate Common, the road forks into Horbury Road (A642) to the south-west, and Dewsbury Road (A638) due west at St Michael's church.